gavajc/LibFprint/README.md

 **Juan Carlos García Vázquez**

-+   Date: Jan 15, 2021.
++   Date: Mar 05, 2021.
 + E-Mail: gavajc@live.com

 # GENERAL INFO

-This is a cross compile libfprint project for version v1.90.6.
-The folder libfprint-v1.90.6 contains the original sources from freedesktop gitlab repositories.
+This is a cross compile libfprint project for version v1.90.7.
+The folder libfprint-v1.90.7 contains the original sources from freedesktop gitlab repositories.

 The libfprint project was born as university project later the project continue as an open source.
 Is currently maintained by freedesktop.org.